Open-Data-Product-Initiative/v4.1/source/includes/_qa.md

 ```

-> Example of DQ extenal profiles for each profile usage:
+> Example of DQ external profiles for each profile usage:

 ```yml